 OptiVLM Vault Balance System Configuration

-After the WAR file is deployed following instructions in the previous steps, the following will indicate additional configurations that need to be defined.
+After the WAR file is deployed following the instructions in the previous steps, the following will indicate additional configurations that need to be defined.

 Data source installation: OptiVLM Vault Balance supports two types of data source connection: JDBC data source connection and JNDI connection.
-JDBC is the default and used for a simple connection.
+JDBC is the default and is used for a simple connection.
 JNDI is the more secure and recommended method.
 The following section will cover each separately (section 1.1 for JDBC data source connection configuration and section 1.2 for JNDI data source connection configuration):

 JDBC connection is the default data source connection method.
-It requires configuration updates to certain files under OptiVLM Vault Balance deployment folder:
+It requires configuration updates to certain files under the OptiVLM Vault Balance deployment folder:

-OptiVLM Vault Balance uses VaultBalance.properties file located at <application-path>\WEB-INF\classes\ to specify connection to database, later section gives instructions about changes to the file.
+OptiVLM Vault Balance uses the VaultBalance.properties file located at <application-path>\WEB-INF\classes\ to specify a connection to the database, later section gives instructions about changes to the file.

-Here is an example for oracle:
+Here is an oracle example:

 database.driverClassName=oracle.jdbc.driver.OracleDriver